Components use several channels to exchange information with Keboola Connection,

 KBC_RUNID: RunId from Storage; it couples all events within an API call (use this for logging)

 KBC_PROJECTID: Id of the project in KBC within a KBC stack.

 KBC_STACKID: Id of the KBC stack.

 KBC_CONFIGID: Id of the configuration or hash of configuration data if the configuration is not named (

 KBC_COMPONENTID: Id of the component

-The following variables are available only if specifically requested in the component registration (and approved by us):
+The following variables are available only if “Forwards token” and “Forwards token details” are enabled in component configuration (and approved by us):

 KBC_PROJECTNAME: Name of the project in KBC.